Golang String Contains Exposed: PRO Tips and Tricks

 How do I check if a string contains any of multiple substrings?

-What does strings.Contains return for empty strings?
+What does strings.Contains return when empty string is passed?

 Can I find the position of the substring using strings.Contains?